gvorbeck/container-pricing/FAQ.md

 **What is “new” application workload?**

 A New Application Solution is a new z/OS application not previously running on any mainframe server in the client's enterprise.
 In certain cases it can also include an existing z/OS application which undergoes significant enhancements.
 IBM must approve all New Application Solutions.

 Taking existing z/OS workload off the mainframe for a period of time and then moving it back on later will not qualify as “new” workload.

+**How is IPLA product entitlement measured in the New Application Solution?**

+IPLA programs whose Value Units are based upon MSUs and are part of the Container solution software stack must be entitled to the peak rolling four-hour average of the Container Solution, as reported by SCRT.

 ### Competitive Differentiators ###